godobject/bit_set/README.md

 gem 'bit_set'
 ~~~~~

-### Library
+### Namespace

-If you want to be able to simply call the class names inside the GodObject
+This project is contained within a namespace to avoid name collisions with
-namespace you can include it into the current scope by executing the following
+other code.
+If you do not want to specifiy the namespace explicitly you can
-statement:
+include it into the current scope by executing the following statement:

 ~~~~~ ruby
 include GodObject